Kim-J-Smith/STM32-SimpleButton/README.md

 // CD time for button
 #define KIM_BUTTON_COOL_DOWN_TIME                   KIM_BUTTON_TIME_MS(0)           /* 0 ms */

+/* If this macro is 1, then the TIME above cannot be configured separately for each button */
+#define KIM_BUTTON_ONLY_USE_DEFAULT_TIME            0

 /***** NVIC Priority config *****/
 #define KIM_BUTTON_NVIC_SYSTICK_PreemptionPriority  0 // SysTick PreemptionPriority